ViteStudio-Tech/ueVite-Get/README.md

 ## ⚙️ Introduction

-**Unreal Engine Vite** is designed for professional game development and supports titles currently in active production.
+**Unreal Engine Vite** is made for professional game development and supports titles currently in active production.
 Its long-term focus is to maintain a continuously evolving, fully modern 9th-gen engine, delivering industry-grade Simulation and Rendering throughput capable of competing with proprietary solutions, alongside ongoing performance, stability, and graphics-pipeline improvements tailored to contemporary console hardware targets.

 * **The aim for this Engine Fork is to offer the Most Performant Public Engine viable for commercial projects.
 Offering a base performance upgrade of up to 2.5x+ real game FPS vs UE5.7 intended feature set.**

 * **On the features side, UE-Vite prioritizes battle-tested AAA technology over Epic’s UE5 in-house systems.
 This includes PhysX with its all-encompassing set of SDK Features (Destruction, Cloth, Vehicles, Particles), DDGI, Standard Full Raytracing, TressFX, HBAO4+, SMAA, Pathtracing, and other industry-standard solutions.**

 * **Epic's UE 5.7/5.8** targets around 60 FPS at low **dynamic internal resolutions of 720p–1080p** on PS5 using Lumen, Nanite, VSM, TSR, and Chaos, as demonstrated by shipped titles.
 Its virtualized approach to geometry, shadows, textures, and reconstructed resolution adds processing, streaming, and memory overhead.
 Temporal reconstruction, denoising, and stochastic sampling introduce noise, ghosting, instability, and blur.
 Substrate, GPU Scene, RDG, heavier shader models, and feature expansion further increase base renderer overhead, shader permutations, bytecode, PSO counts, compilation time, and cache sizes versus UE4.
 Beyond Chaos, CPU costs include heavier scene maintenance, GPU Scene uploads, Lumen updates, Nanite streaming, VSM invalidation, World Partition, and render-thread/RHI workloads, compromising Visual clarity and gameplay responsiveness on the target hardware.
+The few "UE5" titles that do represent acceptable performance results are **not** publicly available Epic's UE5, but **private company** Engine forks that consist of reverting to UE4-era features such as Embark's [DDGI, SSGI, PhysX 3] (The Finals and Arc Riders), and Riot's [Modified Early UE4 Era Forward Mobile Renderer] (Valorant, 2XKO).
+Other non-Epic Unreal Engine private iterations include Havok as a full replacement for Chaos (Microsoft Tech).

 Furthermore, the recent release of the **Nintendo Switch 2**, the rise of handheld devices with substantially less processing power than the PlayStation 5, Valve hardware such as the Steam Machine and Steam Deck, and rising component costs driven by AI demand all suggest that UE5’s performance targets are becoming increasingly misaligned with current and emerging mass-market hardware.
 Consequently, its rendering stack may be better suited to film, virtual production, and high-end PC experiences than to sustainable, long-term game development across a broad range of consumer devices.

 In contrast to UE5, Vite’s mission is to deliver the highest Visual Fidelity relative to computational cost, maintaining strict frame-time budgets and high native resolutions while running Ray-Tracing on console-class hardware.

 **To showcase Unreal Engine Vite's Renderer**, a scene running in Vite with RT GI, RT Reflections, and Tessellation outperforms the exact same scene on UE5.7 without any RT, Lumen, Nanite, or Tessellation!
-These results remain true at 4K Native for RTX 4080S, RDNA2 RX 6700(PS5 Equivalent), and Steam Deck Hardware at its native resolution.
+These results remain true at 4K Native for RTX 4080S and RDNA2 RX 6700(PS5 Equivalent) and Steam Deck Hardware at its native resolution.

 [![Vite RT GI + RT Reflections + Tessellation ](https://img.youtube.com/vi/2vfG3W-Gy5E/maxresdefault.jpg)](https://youtu.be/2vfG3W-Gy5E)